apache/sedona/docs/tutorial/raster.md

 ### HTML Image

-The [RS_AsImage](../../api/sql/Raster-visualizer#rs_asimage) returns an HTML img tag, that can be visualized using an HTML viewer or in Jupyter Notebook.
-For more information please click at the link.
+The [RS_AsImage](../../api/sql/Raster-visualizer#rs_asimage) returns an HTML image tag, that can be visualized using an HTML viewer or in Jupyter Notebook.
+For more information please click on the link.

 ```sql
 SELECT RS_AsImage(rast, 500) FROM rasterDf
 ```

-The output looks like:
+The output looks like this:

 ![Output](../../image/DisplayImage.png)